-The community focuses on exploring career and major options, the adjustment to college, and skill development that helps students succeed.
+The community focuses on exploring major and career options, the adjustment to college, and skill development that helps students succeed.

-Students receive a peer mentor, an upper-class student who provides guidance on a number of topics, such as effective studying, time management, and adjusting to college life.
-Individual mentoring groups typically meet weekly for a non-credit seminar led by the peer mentor and often features presentations on campus resource presentations that can help students succeed and explore different career and major options.
+Students will form a relationship with a peer mentor, an upper-class student who provides guidance on a number of topics, such as effective studying, time management, and adjusting to college life.
+Individual mentoring groups weekly for a non-credit seminar led by the peer mentor and often features presentations on campus resource presentations that can help students succeed and explore different career and major options.

 In addition, social and academic events are offered throughout the semester by the Residence Life staff and others across campus.